Predator avoidance strategies of mouflon in Lower Saxony

 Sponsor ship: Niedersächsisches Ministerium für Ernährung, Landwirtschaft und Verbraucherschutz

-There is much discussion about the few animals in Lower Saxony and Germany in general: The mouflon is not originally native here (not autochthonous) and causes high levels of damage to forestry locally.
-On the other hand, it is classified as endangered by the IUCN in its native Corsica and Sardinia and is a symbolic species for hunters.
-Therefore, in this study we want to take a neutral view and use photo traps and direct observations to determine facts about abundance, behavior and enemy avoidance strategies as well as damage effects.
-In addition, surveys and interviews will be used to obtain the opinions of the various stakeholders (hunters, foresters, farmers, other nature lovers, etc.).
+There is much debate about the few animals in Lower Saxony and in Germany in general: the mouflon is not native to this area (not autochthonous) and causes significant local damage to forestry.
+On the other hand, it is classified as endangered in its native regions Corsica and Sardinia and is a symbolic species for hunters.
+Therefore, in this study, we want to take a neutral approach and use camera traps and direct observations to gather facts about abundance, behavior, predator avoidance strategies, and damage caused.
+Furthermore, surveys and interviews will be used to determine the opinions of various stakeholders (hunters, foresters, farmers, other nature enthusiasts, etc.).

-All of this data will be used to objectify the discussion about mouflon, large predators and human interests and to model the survival probabilities of Lower Saxony's mouflon populations in the presence of wolves and lynx.
+All this data will be used to objectify the discussion about mouflon, large predators, and human interests, as well as to model the survival probabilities of Lower Saxony's mouflon populations in the presence of wolves and lynxes.

 Contact person